 I understand and I used to have this mentality, (I loved writing, and I just wanted to write!)

 Well, marketing and selling, is a skill.
-Something you can learn and use to your advantage.
+Something you can learn and use to your advantage for becoming a freelance artist..

 If you have unique and beautiful art skills, you may as well share your masterpieces with the world!

-So, you have your artwork but how and where do you sell them?
+So, you have your artwork but how to get paid for art, and where?

-Here are 27 places that will allow you to list your artwork, connect it with potential buyers, and help you get paid for your beautiful creations.
+Here are 34 freelance websites for artists that will allow you to list your artwork, connect it with potential buyers, and help you get paid for your beautiful creations.

 DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.